ifeanyiEz/casting_agency/README.md

 web: gunicorn app:app
 ```
 #### Runtime.txt
-THis file simply states the exact python version used for the project.
+This file simply states the exact python version used for the project.
 In this case:
 ```
 python-3.9.7
 ```